SHAU-LOK/phantomjs/test/writing-tests.md

     reported as "skipped" rather than "succeeded" or "failed", and will not affect the overall outcome of the test.
-Use `skip` only when `expected_fail` will not do—for instance, when a test provokes a PhantomJS crash (there currently being no way to label a crash as "expected").
+Use `skip` only when `expected_fail` will not do—for instance, when a test provokes a chromessJS crash (there currently being no way to label a crash as "expected").

   `test` returns the same `Test` object that is available as `this`